- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 The Michigan Supreme Court’s ruling placed the responsibility of determining reasonable sentencing in the hands of the judges rather than the legislature, therefore, the judge has the liberty to issue any sentence they deem fit based on the circumstances.

-Whether your sexual abuse charges involve penetration or unwanted sexual contact, they can be very emotion provoking.
-Almost everyone who hears that allegations against someone are sexual in nature, especially against a minor, has a presumption of guilt on the offender, even before the case actually starts.
+Whether your sexual abuse charges involve penetration or unwanted sexual contact, they can be very emotion-provoking.
+Almost everyone who hears that allegations against someone are sexual, especially against a minor, has a presumption of guilt on the offender, even before the case starts.

 In a jury trial, your greatest challenge will be changing that preconception and winning over the jury.
 That takes skill, and only an experienced Michigan criminal sexual conduct attorney can pull it off with a high chance of success.